 Apollo 14 January 31 - February 9, 1971

-Apollo 14 became the third manned mission to land on the moon.
-The mission was successfully landed in the lunar highlands (lighter surfaces of the moon), completed two lunar moonwalks (or EVA’s), and remained on the moon for three days (this mission profile is known as a “J mission”).
+Apollo 14 became the third manned mission to land on the Moon.
+The mission was successfully landed in the lunar highlands (lighter surfaces of the moon), completed two moonwalks, and remained on the Moon for two days.
 Mercury Astronaut Alan Shepherd, the first American to fly in space, was the Commander of the mission.
 Commander Shepherd famously hit a golfball on the Moon.
 The Moon rock on display at Griffith Observatory was brought back to Earth on Apollo 14.

 Apollo 15 July 26 - August 7, 1971

-Apollo 15 was the ninth manned mission, and the fourth to land on the moon.
-It was the first mission to stay three days, with three moonwalks, and the first use of a Lunar Roving Vehicle.
+Apollo 15 was the ninth manned Apollo mission, and the fourth to land on the Moon.
+It was the first mission to stay three days, with three moonwalks, and the first use of the Lunar Roving Vehicle.
 While on the Moon, Commander Dave Scott dropped a hammer and feather simultaneously to recreate Galileo's famous experiment and show that all objects fall at the same rate in gravity.
 Command Module Pilot Al Worden made space history by being the first astronaut to conduct a spacewalk in deep space during Apollo 15's return to Earth from the Moon.

 Apollo 16 April 16 - 27, 1972